wpexpertsio/password-protected/readme.txt

 = How can I change the Wordpress logo to a different image? =

 Install and configure the [Login Logo](http://wordpress.org/extend/plugins/login-logo/) plugin by Mark Jaquith.
-This will change the login on your password entry page AND also you admin login page.
+This will change the logo on your password entry page AND also your admin login page.

 = Where can I report bugs and issues? =